 Welcome to my webpage!
 I am an Assistant Professor of Sociology at the University of La Verne in La Verne, CA. Prior to joining the faculty at

 My research takes a social demographic approach to topics related to family, labor market, inequality, and health outcomes.
 My work primarily addresses two themes: relationships among gender, family, and the labor market; and the relationship between the labor market and family health and well-being.
 Within the area of gender, family, and the labor market, one branch of my research examines relationships between labor market experiences and spouses’ housework time.
 A second branch of research examines the relationship between family formation and wage penalties (or premiums) that men and women experience in the labor market.
-Within the area of labor market and family health and well-being I study how unemployment and the Great Recession have affected health and well-being for individuals and families, with a particular focus on changes in health-related behaviors.
+Within the area of labor market and family health and well-being I study how unemployment and economic hardship affect health and well-being for individuals and families, with a particular focus on changes in health-related behaviors and obesity.